 What to do

-If you're otherwise fit and healthy, there's usually no need to see a doctor if you have flu-like symptoms.
+If you're otherwise fit and healthy, there's usually no need to see your GP if you have flu-like symptoms.

 The best remedy is to rest at home, keep warm and drink plenty of water to avoid dehydration.
 You can take paracetamol or ibuprofen to lower a high temperature and relieve aches if necessary.